Call us: 0800 866 877

 There are a range of organisations operating in New Zealand’s Disability Sector.
 They include:

 Disability Information and Advice services provide independent information and advice to disabled people, their families, whānau, aiga, caregivers and providers and the general public.
-Contact details for DIAS in your local area can be found on the Ministry of Health website: http://www.health.govt.nz/your-health/services-and-support/disability-services/more-information-disability-support/disability-information-advisory-services
+Contact details for DIAS in your local area can be found on Whaikaha-The Ministry of Disabled People website: http://www.health.govt.nz/your-health/services-and-support/disability-services/more-information-disability-support/disability-information-advisory-services

 Within the geographical area that LifeLinks works, the NZ Federation of Disability Information Centres has three disability information and advice centres:

-The contact details for these services is located at the following link: http://www.nzfdic.org.nz/centres-south-island
+The contact details for these services is located at Deaf Aotearoa